veropetit/PHYS633-F2024/Book/L10-Absorption/README.md

 We talked about the change in intensity due to absorption (pure absorption and/or scattering), and solved the radiative transfer equation for constant density and opacity.

+Micro-objective:
+- I can list the two different ways that intensity can be lost going through matter
+- I can list and describe the factors that contributes to an element of absorption ($dI$)
+- I can derive the equation for intensity as a function of position $I(s)$, and I can calculate and sketch it if given a functional form for the characteristics of the matter (e.g. $\rho(s)$, $\kappa(s)$, etc).

 > In the [textbooks](../CourseInformation/textbooks.md):
 >